 Gaming Chair: Maxnomic Dominator

-This is the current price of these Maxnomic Dominator available at Amazon (affiliate link takes you to Amazon.com).
+This is the current price of these Maxnomic Dominator available at Amazon .

 Ninja uses a custom version of the Maxnomic Dominator, painted with custom colors and brandings.
 The chair is made of premium PU leather upholstery and is entirely adjustable, so it remains comfortable for the player for hours of playtime, which is just what someone who does this for a living needs.